 Interested in becoming an ECO major?

 ECO students are interested in working with youth, young adults and adult learners in a variety of community contexts.
 The ECO major prepares students to fulfill a plethora of careers in education.
 Students interested in working with young children are encouraged to explore the Early Childhood and Family Studies program.
 The ECO Major admits students for Autumn and Winter quarter admission.
-Applications are accepted for Winter 2019 admission between September 17th, 2018 and October 15th, 2018.
-Applications can be submitted until 11:59PM on October 15th.
-Late applications are not accepted.
+Autumn quarter applications are accepted March 1 through April 15.
+Winter quarter applications are accepted September 1 through October 15.

-- Completion of 60 credits towards General Education requirements at UW or prior transfer coursework already assessed by the UW Admissions office.
+- Completion of 60 credits at UW or prior transfer coursework already assessed by the UW Admissions office.
+Credits in progress are counted toward the required 60.

 - Completion of one English composition course, minimum 2.50 grade*

 - 2.50 minimum overall GPA

-- Completion of EDUC 280- Introduction to Education, Communities and Organizations with a 2.0 minimum grade*
+- Completion, or current enrollment in EDUC 280- Introduction to Education, Communities and Organizations with a 2.0 minimum grade*

-* Students may submit an application while enrolled in EDUC 280.
+* Students may submit an application while enrolled in EDUC 280 and/or an English composition course.
 If all other criteria are met students will be conditionally admitted, pending final course grade.